phyrooshcodes/ClipHub/README.md

    - 🪟 **Windows:** Double-click `run_windows.bat`
    - 🐧 **Linux / Mac:** Run `./run_linux.sh`

 *That's it!
-The Web UI will automatically compile the Rust backend on first boot and open directly in your browser at **`http://localhost:7842`**.
+The UI will automatically compile the Rust backend on first boot and open directly.
 You can paste your NVIDIA key directly into the UI Settings.*

 ---